Arthur151/ROMP/README.md

 Contact: [yusun@stu.hit.edu.cn](mailto:yusun@stu.hit.edu.cn).
 Feel free to contact me for related questions or discussions!

 ### News
+*2021/9/10: Fix low FPS bug.
+Please refer to [this issue](https://github.com/Arthur151/ROMP/issues/52#issuecomment-917988564) for the details or just upgrade to the latest version *
 *2021/9/10: Training code release.
 API optimization. *
 *2021/7/15: Adding support for an elegant context manager to run code in a notebook.*  See [Colab demo](https://colab.research.google.com/drive/1oz9E6uIbj4udOPZvA1Zi9pFx0SWH_UXg) for the details.
 *2021/4/19: Adding support for textured SMPL mesh using [vedo](https://github.com/marcomusy/vedo).* See [visualization.md](docs/visualization.md) for the details.